abarker/recdroidvid/README.rst

                            to "net.sourceforge.opencamera", the OpenCamera
                            package name.
 Look in the URL of the app's PlayStore web site to find this string.
+     --config-conditional STRING
+                           The `.recdroidvid_rc.py` config file contains
+                           interpreted Python code, so conditionals can be set for different use-cases.
+This option allows one to set a string value from the command line which can then be used to choose a case in the config file.
+To set such a variable, pass the value to this option.
+The default value is the string "default".
+To access this variable, use `from recdroidvid import
+                           config_conditional` at the top of the config file.